-Since the start of the COVID-19 pandemic in January 2020 I’ve been primarily focused on pandemic response research, policy and crisis communications, initially via my position as director of content and strategy at the Harvard Global Health Institute (until September 2020) and now as senior director of content, strategy and public affairs at the Brown University School of Public Health.
+Since the start of the COVID-19 pandemic in January 2020 I’ve been primarily focused on pandemic response research, policy and crisis communications, initially via my position as director of content and strategy at the Harvard Global Health Institute (until September 2020) and now as a professor of the practice and senior director of content, strategy and public affairs at the Brown University School of Public Health.

 Working closely with Ashish K. Jha, dean of the Brown School of Public Health, and Danielle Allen, director of Harvard’s Edmond J. Safra Center for Ethics, and a network of researchers, political scientists, economists and other experts, our efforts have included a framework for COVID-19 Suppression, including our COVID-19 Risk Levels Map, key metrics and policy documents; policy briefs to provide guidance for K-12 schools during the pandemic; policy work to secure federal funding for testing, tracing and supported isolation; and working with media partners at NPR, ProPublica, the New York Times and other outlets, for example to put in context the nation’s failure to adequately test for the virus and bring the pandemic under control.